-Maybe he should have taken note of arch rival Coke's management secret.
+Maybe he should have taken a leaf out of arch rival Coke's management approach.

-Muhtar Kent is the CEO Coke and what you might expect is a typical free-wheeling big business boss devoid of small business values and entrepreneurial ideals.
+Muhtar Kent is the CEO of Coke, and what you might expect is a typical free-wheeling big business boss devoid of small business values and entrepreneurial ideals.

-However, on closer inspection he’s a man of devoted entrepreneurial insight that probably wouldn’t look out of place fronting an SME operation.
+However, on closer inspection, he’s a man of devoted entrepreneurial insight that probably wouldn’t look out of place fronting a small, agile operation.

-These staunch start-up values are embodied in Kent’s management style and the key to the company's great corporate success, something he coins as being ‘constructively discontent’.
+These staunch start-up values are embodied in Kent’s management style and are one of the keys to the company's great corporate success, something he coins as being ‘constructively discontent’.